 E-invoicing

-If provided for in the special conditions, the Contractor (or leader in the case of a joint tender) submits invoices in electronic format if the conditions regarding electronic signature specified by Directive 2006/112/EC on VAT are fulfilled, i.e. using a qualified electronic signature or through electronic data interchange.
+If provided for in the special conditions, the Contractor (or leader in the case of a joint tender) submits invoices in electronic format if the conditions regarding electronic signature specified by Directive 2006/112/EC on VAT are fulfilled, i.e. using a Qualified Electronic Signature or through electronic data interchange.

 Reception of invoices by standard format (pdf) or email is not accepted.